MohamedAlsaegh/Hunt-The-Mole/README.md

 # Hunt The Mole

-Hunt The Mole is an Arcade game were the player has to hit the mole that will move randomly between hole to gain score.The technolog use to develop this game are HTML,CSS, and JavaScript.The challened faced during the development of this game are ....
+Hunt The Mole is an arcade game where the player must hit a mole that moves randomly between holes to gain points.
+This game is developed using HTML, CSS, and JavaScript.
+During development, challenges included managing the mole’s random movement, handling clicks on empty holes to reduce hearts, and implementing difficulty levels without causing interval conflicts.

 # Table of Contents